 Attendance is expected at each class session.
-In the event of an absence you are responsible for the material covered in class and the assignments given that day.
+You will be graded for participation in the class meeting each day.
+This means you should at least be prepared to ask a question or make a comment in zoom.
+In the event of an absence you are responsible for the material covered in class and the assignments given that day, and unless excused ahead of time, you will get a 0 for participation that day.